Here's what you get when you study abroad with CEA in Alicante:

 Use the online housing application form to request permission for this option no later than the application closure date.
 If your request is approved, you will receive a rebate for your housing payment, however CEA will not provide you with any assistance setting up independent housing.
 Keep in mind, rebates are not granted to students who move out of their CEA housing or choose to pursue independent living arrangements after the application closure date.

 From the port of Alicante, a 45-minute ferry ride carries you to Tabarca Island, the only inhabited island of the Autonomous Community of Valencia.
-This natural marine reserve is a prime example of virtually undamaged Mediterranean marine life, with excellent water quality and incredible biodiversity.
-During the tour, you’ll learn about the island’s history; once a pirate refuge, the sole village was settled by a group of Genoese sailors in 1770 after they were rescued from a shipwreck off the Tunisian coast.
+This natural marine reserve is a prime example of virtually undamaged Mediterranean marine life, with excellent water quality, and incredible biodiversity.
+During the tour, you’ll learn about the island’s history; once a pirate refuge, the island’s only village was settled by a group of Genoese sailors in 1770 after they were rescued from a shipwreck off the Tunisian coast.
 After touring the island, you’ll enjoy delicious paella and relax on a tranquil beach.

 Calpe y el Peñon de Ifach

 No matter which way you approach the community of Calpe, it’s impossible to miss the Peñon de Ifach.
-Since the days of the Phoenicians, this 1,089-foot-tall rock has protected Calpe Bay from pirates and raiders; today, this massive monolith is a nature preserve—home to more than 300 species of wildlife and many rare plants—and the largest rock in the Mediterranean.
-In the morning, watch the fishing boats leave Calpe harbor in droves.
+Since the days of the Phoenicians, this 1,089-foot-tall rock has protected Calpe Bay from pirates and raiders.
+Today, this massive monolith is a nature preserve — home to more than 300 species of wildlife and many rare plants — and the largest rock in the Mediterranean.
+In the morning, watch the fishing boats leave the Calpe harbor in droves.
 They’ll return at day’s end, followed by flocks of sea birds, and sell their catch at the quayside auction house.
-Head to nearby restaurants to feast on the result of a hard day’s work.
+So, head to nearby restaurants to feast on the result of a hard day’s work.

-One of the Costa Blanca’s most memorable coastal towns, Altea retains its own unique Spanish charm.
+One of the Costa Blanca’s most memorable coastal towns, Altea retains its own unique Spanish charm despite its increasing popularity.
 This picturesque town nestles between a stunning bay and a rugged mountain range and is named for the Moorish term althaya, or “health to all”.
 Set on a steep hillside above the sea, Altea has long been a popular retreat for artists, sculptors, and writers.
-In the city center, you’ll find a treasure trove of shops, galleries, cafés, and tiny white-washed buildings adorned with flowers, all nestled in winding, cobbled medieval lanes.
+In the city center, you’ll find a treasure trove of shops, galleries, cafes, and tiny white-washed buildings adorned with flowers, all nestled in winding and cobbled medieval lanes.
 At the top, you’ll see the blue-domed of the Virgin de Consuelo church.
-The walk to the top is well-worth the hike, as the mountain and bay views are nothing less than spectacular – plus, you’ll find a square lined with cafés and tapas bars.
+The walk to the top is well-worth the hike, as the mountain and bay views are nothing less than spectacular – plus, you’ll find a square lined with tapas bars.

-Travel to the interior of Alicante province to the small town of Algar, where an abundance of water and a mild climate allow for the cultivation of Mediterranean products, such as medlar and citrus, in traditional terraces.
-Visit the Algar Fountains and see the springs and waterfalls of the Algar River.
+Travel to the interior of Alicante province to the small town of Algar, where an abundance of water and a mild climate allow for the cultivation of Mediterranean products such as almonds and vines in traditional terraces.
+We’ll visit the Algar Fountains and see the springs and waterfalls of the Algar River.
 Hiking up the river provides the perfect opportunity to photograph the beautiful scenery.

 Castel de Guadalest

-The ancient village of Guadalest is one of the highest points in Alicante and an iconic image of the Costa Blanca.
-The elegant, freestanding bell tower marks a tunnel that leads to the old center of El Castillo de Guadalest.
+The ancient village of Guadalest is one of the highest points in Alicante and an iconic image from the Costa Blanca.
+The elegant, freestanding bell tower is located near a tunnel that provides access to the old center of El Castillo de Guadalest.
 This town is also known for its local artisans and is a great place to purchase locally made pottery and crafts.
 The castle of Guadalest has played an important role in the region’s history due to its strategic location.

-As the former capital of Al-Andalus, Granada was the center of an Arab kingdom that ruled much of Spain for eight centuries.
-Our Granada excursion takes you through the city’s historic district, the Old Arab Market, and the Royal Chapel of the Catholic Monarchs by the Cathedral.
-Tour the Albaicin, a painter’s paradise where a gorgeous view awaits at every turn, including glimpses of the majestic Alhambra.
-Enjoy free time to take in a flamenco show or relax in Tea Shops Street.
+Once the capital of Al-Andalus, Granada was the center of the Arab kingdom that ruled much of Spain for eight centuries.
+CEA’s Granada excursion takes you through the city’s historic district, the Old Arab Market, and the Royal Chapel of the Catholic Monarchs by the Cathedral.
+Tour the Albaicin, a painter’s paradise where a gorgeous view awaits at every turn.
+Enjoy free time to take in a Flamenco show or relax in Tea Shops Street.
 Our excursion concludes with a visit to the Alhambra, Spain’s most visited monument.

-Spain’s capital and largest city, lively Madrid is known for its friendly locals and innovative art and culture.
+As Spain’s capital and largest cosmopolitan city, Madrid is known for its liveliness, friendly locals, and innovative art and culture.
 Explore the Prado Museum, which houses Spanish and European paintings from the 12th to 18th century; modern art enthusiasts won’t want to miss the acclaimed Reina Sofia National Art Centre.
-Stroll around Madrid’s famous arcaded square, the Plaza Mayor, and visit the Royal Palace and El Retiro, Madrid’s largest park.
+Stroll around Madrid’s most famous arcaded square, the Plaza Mayor, and visit the Royal Palace and El Retiro, Madrid’s largest and most beautiful park.
 In Spain’s vibrant capital city, cultural diversity and world-famous art museums ensure that there’s something for everyone’s taste.

 Toledo is one of Spain’s many luxurious treasures.
 Since the Middle Ages, Toledo has been a cradle of Western culture and an example of tolerance and coexistence between the historic Jewish, Muslim, and Christian populations in the area.
-A local guide will lead you through this medieval city, including the cathedral, Santo Tomé Church with el Greco’s famous “El Entierro del Conde de Orgaz,” and the synagogue.
+Upon arrival in Toledo, a local guide will lead us through this medieval city, including the cathedral, Santo Tomé Church with el Greco’s famous “El Entierro del Conde de Orgaz,” and the synagogue.
 The next day, we’ll explore the convents and tour San Roman church.
 After visiting Toledo, you’ll understand its reputation as the “City of the Three Cultures.”